millertchris/christianacare/README.md

 ## 🚀 Quick start

-1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.
+1.  **Install dependancies.**

+    Use npm to install dependancies.

     ```shell
-    # create a new Gatsby site using the minimal starter
+    npm install -g gatsby-cli
-    npm init gatsby
+    npm install
     ```

-2.  **Start developing.**
+2.  **Build files.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory and build it.

     ```shell
-    cd my-gatsby-site/
+    cd christianacare/
-    npm run develop
+    gatsby build
+    gatsby serve
     ```

-3.  **Open the code and start customizing!**
+3.  **Preview files!**

+    Your site is now running at http://localhost:9000!

+4.  **Need to make changes?**

+    Navigate into your site’s directory and start the development server.

+    ```shell
+    cd christianacare/
+    gatsby develop
+    ```

     Your site is now running at http://localhost:8000!

-    Edit `src/pages/index.js` to see your site update in real-time!
+    Edit `src/templates/landing-page.js` to see your site update in real-time!
+    Or add/update any .json file inside of `src/data` and see the content update auto-magically.
+    Any new .json file you create inside of `src/data` will create a new page.

-4.  **Learn more**
+5.  **Learn more**

     - [Documentation](https://www.gatsbyjs.com/docs/?utm_source=starter&utm_medium=readme&utm_campaign=minimal-starter)